LIGHT SPEED ENGINEERING™, LLC

 specifications subject to change without notice.

-Custom timing curve on all Turbo and Super-Charged ignition systems, add $125.
+Custom timing curve on all Turbo and Super-Charged ignition systems, add $125 per ignition system.

-Laser cut mounting bracket, magnet holder and counter-weight on Continental engine ignition systems, add $195.
+Laser cut mounting bracket, magnet holder and counter-weight on Continental engine ignition systems, add $195 per engine installation.

 Copyright ©2000 by LIGHT SPEED ENGINEERING, LLC.
 416 E. Santa Maria St., Hangar-15, Santa Paula, CA 93060 U.S.A.